+Can throwing up relieve migraine?
 Thousands of Americans experience migraine attacks regularly.
-Unfortunately, because of this, many have tried to exhaust desperate measures, including easing migraine to the point of vomiting.
+Unfortunately, because of this, many have tried to exhaust desperate measures, including inducing vomiting to try to eliminate a migraine headache.
 But does this approach work, or will it only lead to more complicated health concerns?
-What other ways can patients use to cope?
-Would it help to seek a chiropractor for migraines?
+What other ways do people use to cope?

-Let’s ease your worries by discussing more facts and insights on this neurovascular condition and the most practical approaches available.
+Let’s ease your worries by discussing more facts and insights on this neurovascular condition and the most practical approaches available as we answer the question "can throwing up relieve migraine".

 Migraine remains a widespread neurological problem for both young and old people.
 It causes intense pain and discomfort and aggravates other health problems like stress, anxiety, and depression.